 I find this method works best for something like pulled pork.
 Remove your pork shoulder and let it rest before pulling then placing in a covered roasting pan with a little braising liquid — i.e., the dripping’s reserved from the meat, and place in your preheated oven.

-Since most anyone would have an oven and a roasting pan in their home, this is a great standby when you don’t have a better option available to you.
+Since almost anyone would have an oven and a roasting pan in their home, this is a great standby when you don’t have a better option available to you.

 How to Keep Food Warm in a Faux Cambro